Minimum Cow Protection Standards ISKCON LAW 507

 Recommended

-Any property (land and cows) belonging to the Deity should be protected by environmentally sound conservation practices designed with the long term fertility and preservation of the soil in mind.
+Any property (land and cows) belonging to the Deity should be protected by environmentally sound conservation practices designed with the long-term fertility and preservation of the soil in mind.

-Construction of convenient watering places like ponds and tanks and easily accessible shade is appreciated by the cows.
+The construction of convenient watering places like ponds and tanks and easily accessible shade is appreciated by the cows.

 Permitted